 "They disagree about whether they knew each other before," Gartenstein said.
 "The defendant says he knew her, and she says he didn’t."

-He added that the victim "was in favor of this agreement going forward in the form it is
+He added that the victim "was in favor of this agreement going forward in the form it is presented to the court."

 The plea agreement’s recommended sentence -- which Wesley accepted -- was 15 months to four years in prison.
 Sex-offender treatment will continue when Parker is on furlough, Gartenstein said.

 He noted Parker’s "extensive interactions with the criminal justice system."
 That includes previous felony convictions for aggravated domestic assault, aggravated domestic assault with a weapon and escape from custody.

 "It’s because of the defendant’s criminal history that we were looking for this sort of sentence," Gartenstein said.

 Parker, 36, initially was charged as a repeat offender, and that could have meant a more lengthy prison term.
 But that "enhancement" was dropped as part of the plea deal, Gartenstein said.

 Christopher Montgomery, Parker’s defense attorney, said his client "never intended to force himself or coerce her to engage in a sex act.
 That was a misunderstanding."